-Rear-facing from 5 to 35 lbs. and forward-facing from 20 to 40 lbs.
+Rear-facing from 5 to 35 pounds. and forward-facing from 20 to 40 pounds.
 Front harness adjustment and buckle make it easy to fit the harness to the child.
 Lightweight and easy to install, making it a great choice for families who fly frequently.
 Removable, machine-washable seat cover.
 Compact design meant for smaller vehicles.

 Straps easily twist.
 Thin padding.
 Lacks the luxurious looks of other models.